 - the suspect voluntarily surrenders in response to an outstanding arrest warrant;

-- the suspect allegedly committed the Nevada crime of battery domestic violence (NRS 200.485) within the last 24 hours; or
+- the suspect allegedly committed battery domestic violence (NRS 200.485) within the last 24 hours; or

 - the suspect is found in public, the arrest is made in public, there is an arrest warrant, and the police discovered the misdemeanor because they had probable cause to stop, detain, or arrest the suspect for another alleged offense4